Your will tells them what you wanted. After Me makes sure they can act on it.

 How It Works

-- Scan or import your will — Use the built-in document scanner or import a PDF from Files.
+- Scan or import your will — Use the built-in scanner or import a PDF.
+Stored in the Legal category with AES-256-GCM encryption.

 Ready to store your will securely?